kiboschool/log-analyzer/Instructions.md

 # Use Case

 A validation and testing engineer did a manual run for a series of new tests for the new feature that your start up is planning to include with the next release of the product.
-With each executed test, our engineer was proving a test result as follows:
+With each executed test, our engineer was providing a test result as follows:

 ```
 Test Type: <type> Result: <pass/fail> Description: <description>